-VA Home Loan Closing Costs
+VA Home Loan Closing Costs for Veteran Mortgages

-While a down payment is not required on VA loans, you will still need funds to cover your closing cost which average 2% – 4% of the loan amount.
+While a down payment is not required on VA loans, you will still need funds to cover your closing costs which average 2% – 4% of the loan amount.
 However, with a VA home loan the seller is allowed to pay all of the veteran’s closing costs.
 So, it is possible to avoid paying anything out of pocket to close your home purchase.

 Tip: If you have little or no funds available for closing cost, let your real estate agent know that you are purchasing your home with a VA loan.
 Your agent may be able to request that the seller pay for some or all of your closing costs.

-Closing Cost Examples
+VA Closing Cost Examples

 Below are some definitions and rough estimates of what closing costs might be on a VA loan.
 Keep in mind that the types of fees and their amounts vary greatly by geographic location.
 Your scenario might look a lot different.
 The best way to get a better estimate is to talk to a loan professional about your situation.
 But this will give you a general idea of potential costs.